fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     technique gives a better estimation of the elliptic envelope and thus makes the algorithm better at identifying the outliers.

-Isolation Forest

-:   This is an efficient
+Isolation Forest: This is an efficient
     algorithm for outlier detection, especially in high-dimensional datasets.
 The algorithm builds a Random Forest in which each Decision Tree is grown randomly: at each node, it picks a feature